Bernard Grech: Early and professional life

 Grech was born on 8 June 1971, in Paola to John and Frida Grech.
 He grew up in Birżebbuġa and he graduated as a lawyer, focusing on civil law.
 Grech practiced his professional activity in two law firms, specializing in the mediation of family disputes.

 Political career

 Initial involvement in politics

 In 2011, Grech took part in the campaign, which was later lost, against the legalization of divorce in Malta.
 He served as the spokesman for Moviment Żwieġ Bla Divorzju (Marriage Without Divorce Movement).

-In 2018, news portal MaltaToday reported that Grech was offered to a candidacy in the upcoming 2019 European Parliament elections but he was non-commital.
+In 2018, news portal MaltaToday reported that Grech was offered to a candidacy in the upcoming 2019 European Parliament elections but he was non-committal.
 Grech ultimately didn't run in the elections.

 While officially involved until then in active roles in politics, he got closer to the positions of the Nationalist Party in 2018.
 He topped a trust barometer survey, beating MEP Roberta Metsola and then-leader Adrian Delia.
 In August 2020 he stood against the Delia after the party congress voted to hold a new leadership contest.